DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/types/python.md

 	1. Rectangular, 3 feet by 5 feet. ($125)
 	1. Circular, 1.5 foot radius (3 feet across).  ($35.34)

+1. **Advanced rugs** The rug company loves your code!
+They want you to add another feature!
+They now offer edges on their rugs.
+Edging costs $1/foot of edge.
+The same rugs, with edging, should be
+	1. $9
+	2. $41.25
+	3. $141
+	4. $44.77

 1. **Harder Math**  You might recognize the math section in the middle of the program (where we use the 'discriminant' variable) as the quadratic equation - a formula mathemeticians use to determine where a parabola has the value